 Bonjour!
 And bienvenue.

-My name is Aimée Wimbush-Bourque, and I’m the editor and writer around here.
+My name is Aimée Wimbush-Bourque, and I’m the chief cook and writer around here.

 All photos by Tim Chin

 We’ve recently celebrated six years living on our semi-urban homestead – a third of an acre of land that backs onto a maple forest just outside of Montréal, Canada.
 We’ve put in a beautiful raised bed garden, are raising a few chickens, and are working on a second cookbook, too.

 A ‘real food’ upbringing